Light in August: Plot

 Before Christmas' escape attempt, Hightower delivers Lena's child in the cabin where Brown and Christmas had been staying before the murder, and Byron arranges for Brown/Burch to come and see her.
 Brown deserts Lena once again, but Byron follows him and challenges him to a fight.
-Brown beats the braver, smaller Bunch, then skillfully hops a moving train and disappears.
+Brown beats the braver, smaller Byron, then skillfully hops a moving train and disappears.
 At the end of the story, an anonymous man is talking to his wife about two strangers he picked up on a trip to Tennessee, recounting that the woman had a child and the man was not the father.
 This was Lena and Byron, who were conducting a half-hearted search for Brown, and they are eventually dropped off in Tennessee.